The 7 key principles of HACCP

 Identifying critical control points

 Accurately identifying critical control points is crucial for an effective HACCP plan.
-CCPs are any part of the process where control can be applied to eliminate or prevent a hazard.
+CCPs are any part of the process where you can apply control to eliminate or prevent a hazard.
 These steps can include cooking or handling the food, suppliers, storage processes, production processes, cleaning, transportation of food, etc.

 Establishing critical limits

-Critical limits are defined as the maximum or minimum values beyond which unacceptable levels of risk may occur if they are not controlled by preventive measures.
+Critical limits are the maximum or minimum values beyond which unacceptable levels of risk may occur if you don’t control them with preventive measures.
 Establishing these limits is important for maintaining the safety of food.

-Monitoring parameters for each CCP must be set up to ensure that critical limits are not exceeded, and the food safety objective is met.
-Monitoring requires real-time data flow through visual observation or instrumentation, using thermometers, calibrated pH, Aw meters, etc.
+You must monitor parameters for each CCP to ensure that you don’t exceed critical limits while also meeting food safety objectives.
+Monitoring requires the flow of real-time data through visual observation or instrumentation, using thermometers, calibrated pH, or Aw meters, etc.

 In-line monitoring: This type of monitoring occurs during a process.

-Off-line monitoring: This occurs outside of a process, where a sample can be taken for testing.
+Off-line monitoring: This occurs outside of a process, where you can take a sample for testing.

 Implementing corrective actions